ISTESRMNCR/CODE-CAMP-2020/content/blog/Prizes/index.md

 priority: "3"
 ---

-Winners of the hackathon will be honoured with prizes and swags.
+Winners of the hackathon will be honored with prizes and swags.
 So what are you waiting for send the Pull request now.
 Visit [CODE-CAMP-2020](https://github.com/ISTESRMNCR/CODE-CAMP-2020).

 # FIRST PRIZE 🥇